robwalton/alfred-taskpaper-workflow/README.md

 Use the keywords:
 - `do <task>` to create a new task.
 (Also used to view the document —see above.)
 - `domail` to create tasks from emails selected in Apple’s Mail app.
+- `domp` to create tasks from emails selected in Mailplane 3 app.
 - `dorl` (do 'read later') to create task from Safari page title, URL and highlighted text.
+- `doch` (do 'read later from Chrome') to create task from Chrome page title, URL and highlighted text.

 Use the modifiers:
 - none to append tasks to a project